Koak0001/ProjectCalculationTool/README.md

 ### BE AWARE, FOR SOME REASON THE SITE DOESN'T MATCH THE LATEST VERSION,
-### SEVERAL UPDATES ARE INEXPLICABlY NOT INCLUDED!
+### SEVERAL UPDATES ARE INEXPLICABLY NOT INCLUDED!

 Link here https://alphasolutionsak.azurewebsites.net/
 You'll need the passwords though!